jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

   iperf Done.
   ```

-1. Run the tcpdump scripts On the XRD VM to see labeled or SRv6 encapsulated traffic traverse the network:
+4. Optional: run the tcpdump scripts On the XRD VM to see the SRv6 encapsulated traffic traverse the network:
 ```
 ./tcpdump.sh xrd06-xrd07
 ./tcpdump.sh xrd05-xrd06